125A.65 Attendance at academies for the deaf and blind.

 Subd.
 4. Unreimbursed costs.
 In addition to the tuition charge allowed in subdivision 3, the academies may charge the child's district of residence for the academy's unreimbursed cost of providing an instructional aide assigned to that child, if that aide is required by the child's individual education plan.
 Tuition received under this paragraph must be used by the academies to provide the required service.

 Subd.
 6. Tuition reduction.
-Notwithstanding the provisions of subdivisions 3 and 5, the board of the Minnesota state academies may agree to make a tuition charge for less than the amount specified in subdivision 3 for pupils attending the applicable school who are residents of the district where the institution is located and who do not board at the institution, if that district agrees to make a tuition charge to the board of the Minnesota state academies for less than the amount specified in subdivision 5 for providing appropriate educational programs to pupils attending the applicable school.
+Notwithstanding the provisions of subdivisions 3 and 5, the board of the Faribault academies may agree to make a tuition charge for less than the amount specified in subdivision 3 for pupils attending the applicable school who are residents of the district where the institution is located and who do not board at the institution, if that district agrees to make a tuition charge to the board of the Faribault academies for less than the amount specified in subdivision 5 for providing appropriate educational programs to pupils attending the applicable school.

 Subd.
 8. Student count; tuition.
-On May 1 of each year, the board of the Minnesota state academies shall count the actual number of Minnesota resident kindergarten and elementary students and the actual number of Minnesota resident secondary students enrolled and receiving education services at the Minnesota state academy for the deaf and the Minnesota state academy for the blind.
-The board of the Minnesota state academies shall deposit in the state treasury an amount equal to all tuition received less:
+On May 1 of each year, the board of the Faribault academies shall count the actual number of Minnesota resident kindergarten and elementary students and the actual number of Minnesota resident secondary students enrolled and receiving education services at the Minnesota state academy for the deaf and the Minnesota state academy for the blind.
+The board of the Faribault academies shall deposit in the state treasury an amount equal to all tuition received less:

 (1) the total number of students on May 1 less 175, times the ratio of the number of kindergarten and elementary students to the total number of students on May 1, times the general education formula allowance; plus